-The American Red Cross and the Stockton Heat are teaming up to encourage individuals to roll up a sleeve to help patients in need by donating blood during the Heat’s 2018-2019 season.
+The American Red Cross and the Stockton Heat teamed up in the 2018-19 season to encourage individuals to roll up a sleeve to help patients in need by donating blood during the Heat’s 2018-2019 season.

-Throughout the season, the Stockton Heat invite the community to give blood at a participating Red Cross blood drive or donation center in San Joaquin or Stanislaus County.
-As a thank-you, all who come to donate blood will receive a voucher for one free ticket voucher in Lower End Zone or Upper Premium (upgrades available at the Ticket Office) to any remaining Heat Home game throughout the season.
+Throughout the season, the Stockton Heat invited the community to give blood at a participating Red Cross blood drive or donation center in San Joaquin or Stanislaus County.
+As a thank-you, all who came to donate blood received a voucher for one free ticket voucher in Lower End Zone or Upper Premium (upgrades available at the Ticket Office) to any remaining Heat Home game throughout the season.

 “The need for blood is constant and the Stockton Heat want to do our part by providing an incentive to those in our community who can help fulfill that need,” said Stockton Heat CEO Brian Petrovek.
 “Partnering with the Red Cross allows us to give back directly to our community by helping ensure that hospitals have blood products on the shelves.”

 Every two seconds, someone in the U.S. needs blood, including trauma patients, heart surgery and organ transplant patients, and those receiving treatment for leukemia, cancer or sickle cell disease.
 There is no substitute for blood, and volunteer donors are the only source.

 “The Red Cross appreciates the support of the Stockton Heat and their partnership to help save lives,” said Kerry Morris, Donor Recruitment manager, Red Cross Northern California Blood Services Region.
 “We rely on the generosity of volunteer donors and this is a great opportunity for the community to rally together for our local team and patients in need.”